Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 3Our Contribution¶

-Our study focuses on the genetic fluctuation of the 16S rRNA mitochondrial gene in cumacean populations in response to variations in their habitat, which has been little explored in previous studies Grassle & Maciolek, 1992Rex et al., 2000.
-We aim to refine the natural selection hypothesis by identifying the specific genetic region with the highest mutation rate and the potentially associated protein using bioinformatics tools, such as protein structure modeling and functional annotation databases, to expose the potential functions that this protein might have on the adaptation of cumaceans to habitat fluctuations.
-By linking mitochondrial sequences of the 16S rRNA gene to habitat parameters using phylogeographic analyses, we can better interpret the selection effect on this genetic sequence of cumaceans that confers survival advantages in the extreme environments of the northern North Atlantic.
-This approach enables us to detect adaptive mutations and their functional outcomes using bioinformatics tools, to gain a better insight into how natural selection proceeds at the molecular level in these challenging habitats.
-This represents a major advance over previous research, which has often struggled to integrate genetic and biological data in the context of deep-sea invertebrates Etter & Rex, 1990Vrijenhoek, 2009.
+Our study focuses on the genetic fluctuation of a partial sequence of the 16S rRNA mitochondrial gene in Cumacea communities in response to variations in their habitat, a topic that has been little explored in previous studies Grassle & Maciolek, 1992Rex et al., 2000.
+We aim to refine the natural selection hypothesis by identifying specific divergent genetic regions and the potentially associated proteins using bioinformatics tools, such as protein structure modeling and functional annotation databases, to reveal the potential functions that these proteins may have in the adaptation of Cumacea to habitat fluctuations.
+By linking this partial sequence to habitat variables using robust analytical methods, such as dissimilarity calculations and phylogenetic reconstructions, we can better interpret the selection effects at the molecular level of this Cumacea sequence, which could confer survival advantages in the harsh environments of the Northern North Atlantic.
+This represents a major advance over previous research, which has often struggled to integrate genetic and biological data in the context of deep-sea invertebrates Etter & Rex, 1990Vrijenhoek, 2009 or has faced difficulties in linking genetics and environment Manel et al., 2003Balkenhol et al., 2009.

 4Materials and Methods¶